Excel VBA For Next Loop

 Step 6: Place a cursor on the variable Serial_Number, it shows the current value of Serial_Number.

 At this point in time, the Serial_Number value is zero.

-Step 7: Press once more time F8 key, yellow color will move to the next line of code in VBA.
+Step 7: Press once more time F8 key, the yellow color will move to the next line of code in VBA.
 Now place a cursor on the Serial_Number.

 Now the value of Serial_Number is equal to one, because now loop is started and our loop starting from 1, so variable Serial_Number value is equal to one.

 One more interesting thing here is wherever the variable Serial_Number is there that is also equal to 1.